jaklusmeyer/APO_pyodine/README.md

 ## License

-Copyright 2021 Paul Heeren and contributors.
+Copyright 2021 Paul Heeren, René Tronsgaard-Rasmussen, Frank Grundahl

 pyodine is free software made available under the MIT License.
 For details see the LICENSE file.